rmnldwg/lydata/2023-isb-multisite/README.md

    1. **`info`**: This second-level header contains general information about the CT scan.
       1. **`date`**: The date of the CT scan.
    2. **`left`**: This describes the observed involvement of the left LNLs.
-      1. **`Va`**: As an example, this describes the clincal involvement of the left LNL Va, as observed in a CT scan.
+      1. **`Va`**: As an example, this describes the clinical involvement of the left LNL Va, as observed in a CT scan.
    3. **`right`**: This describes the observed involvement of the right LNLs.
-      1. **`IIa`**: While this describes the clincal involvement of the right LNL IIa, as observed in a CT scan.
+      1. **`IIa`**: While this describes the clinical involvement of the right LNL IIa, as observed in a CT scan.
 4. **`MRI`**: This top-level header contains involvement information from the MRI scan.
    1. **`info`**: This second-level header contains general information about the MRI scan.
       1. **`date`**: The date of the MRI scan.
    2. **`left`**: This describes the observed involvement of the left LNLs.
-      1. **`Ia`**: E.g., this describes the clincal involvement of the left LNL Ia, as observed in an MRI scan.
+      1. **`Ia`**: E.g., this describes the clinical involvement of the left LNL Ia, as observed in an MRI scan.
    3. **`right`**: This describes the observed involvement of the right LNLs.
-      1. **`III`**: This describes the clincal involvement of the right LNL III, as observed in an MRI scan.
+      1. **`III`**: This describes the clinical involvement of the right LNL III, as observed in an MRI scan.
 5. **`PET`**: This top-level header contains involvement information from the PET scan.
    1. **`info`**: This second-level header contains general information about the PET scan.
       1. **`date`**: The date of the PET scan.
    2. **`left`**: This describes the observed involvement of the left LNLs.
-      1. **`IV`**: For instance, this describes the clincal involvement of the left LNL IV, as observed in a PET scan.
+      1. **`IV`**: For instance, this describes the clinical involvement of the left LNL IV, as observed in a PET scan.
    3. **`right`**: This describes the observed involvement of the right LNLs.
-      1. **`III`**: On the other side, this describes the clincal involvement of the right LNL III, as observed in a PET scan.
+      1. **`III`**: On the other side, this describes the clinical involvement of the right LNL III, as observed in a PET scan.
 6. **`pathology`**: This top-level header contains involvement information from the pathology report.
    1. **`info`**: This second-level header contains general information about the pathology report.
       1. **`date`**: Date of the neck dissection.